 How To Make Your Pontoon Accessible for Wheelchair Passengers

-Before we start on the topic, I’d like to take a moment to thank you all for following, reading, commenting, and supporting Pontoon Helper in 2018.
+Before we start on the topic, I’d like to take a moment to thank you all for following, reading, commenting, and supporting Pontoon Helper.
 I’m sure it has been a wonderful ride (both on and off water) for all of us, with lots of wonderful memories and experiences to learn from.

 The whole purpose of this blog was to make pontooning more enjoyable for everyone out there – including toddlers, kids, teenagers, elderly, and even pets.
 However, I recently realized that there is one thing I haven’t talked about yet – and that is hosting disabled or wheelchair passengers on your boat.
 So, this is how I choose to start out 2019 – with a few tips on how to make your boat more accommodating for those with disabilities.